WEEE

 The Go4Recycling experts can analyse your individual obligations.
 Feel free to contact us anytime.

 The German WEEE law (ElektroG) is the national implementation of the EU WEEE Directive in Germany.
 The law regulates the put on market requirments, take-back obligations and disposal of electronic equipment.
 Furthermore the law defines and clarfies the product responsibility of manufacturers of electrical and electronic equipment.
-The ElektroG came into force in Germany in 2005 with an amendment in 2015 (ElektroG2).
+The ElektroG came into force in Germany in 2005 with has already been amended several times in recent years.
 The Stiftung EAR (Stiftung elektro-altgeräte register) is the “common authority of all manufacturers” and ensures a fair and competitive implementation of the ElektroG.

 We can analyse your individual obligations according to the German ElektroG.
 Feel free to contact us anytime.